pablitolito/Hammer_Net_Calculation_Gravimetry/README.md

 ## Usage Notes

-- Ensure all layers, including the points and DEMs, use the same coordinate reference system (CRS) and the are in UTM.
+- Ensure all layers, including the points and DEMs, use the same coordinate reference system (CRS) and they are in UTM.
 - This script should be run within the QGIS Python console or as part of a QGIS plugin.

 ---